 Ben-Hur: the Travis Bickle of His Day

 I watched “Ben-Hur” over the weekend.
-I know, but I'd never seen it beginning to end.
+I'd never seen it beginning to end.

-It was kind of fun—the epic sprawl, the overture, the intermission, the pace—but most fascinating was how much I didn't identify with its hero, Judah Ben-Hur (Charlton Heston).
+It was fun—the epic sprawl, the overture, the intermission, the pace—but most fascinating was how much I didn't identify with its hero, Judah Ben-Hur (Charlton Heston).
 In fact, I kept agreeing with everyone but Ben-Hur.
 That includes Pontius Pilate.
-You read right: Pontius Pilate.
+Yeah: Pontius Pilate.

 When Quintus Arrius (Jack Hawkins) first arrives on the galley ship, for example, and demands that the exhausted slaves row faster and faster, then at attack speed, then at ramming speed, what do we make of him?
 Is he a sadist?
-Is he testing them?
-Does he just want to see them sweat and glisten?
 Is he testing Ben-Hur, whom he notices early and often?
 Does he just want to see him sweat and glisten?
 I assumed he was a villain.
 Then he says this to Ben-Hur, who, at this point in the story, because of an earlier face-to-face encounter with Jesus, is a believer: